List of Triple J programs: Live music

-Like a Version is a Friday weekly segment during the Breakfast show which involves music artists playing two songs; one original song and one cover song of the artists choice.
-The segment was originally created by Mel Bampton as part of the morning show Mel in the Morning.
-Due to ongoing popularity of the segment, the recordings are sold on compilation CDs.
+Like a Version is a Friday weekly segment during Breakfast which features musicians and bands performing two songs; one original and one cover of the artists choice.
+The segment was created by Mel Bampton as part of the morning show Mel in the Morning.
+During the onset of the COVID-19 pandemic in Australia, Like a Version went on hiatus for the first time in 16 years.